House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 The client at the centre of every decision — not a number on a spreadsheet

-A house extension is one of the biggest projects most Auckland homeowners take on — and one of the most disruptive.
-Ten or more trades, four to eight months on site, and you’re either living in the house while we work in it or planning around that.
-We’ve built our process around that reality.
+An extension’s one of the biggest jobs most Auckland homeowners ever take on.
+Most disruptive too.
+Ten-plus trades, four to eight months on site, and you’re either living in the house through it or planning around that.
+Our process is built around the reality of that.

-Solid project management, strict quality standards, and a genuine focus on getting the result right.
-Those three things are the foundation the company is built on.
-The site stays tidy.
+Tight project management.
+Strict QA.
+A team that cares about getting it right.
+That’s the foundation.
+Site stays tidy.
 Drop sheets between the entry and the work zone.
 Daily communication.
-A project manager you can actually get hold of.
+A PM you can actually reach.
 No surprises mid-build.

 Quality isn’t optional.
 Neither is looking after the client.
-Our team enjoys the work itself, and they build good relationships with the people who live in the homes — because the project is going to take months and that working relationship matters.
-It’s about care, consistency, and treating your home the way we’d treat our own.
+Our crew actually like the work, and they build proper relationships with the people living in the homes — because the job’s going to take months and that working relationship matters.
+Care, consistency, and treating your house the way we’d treat our own.

 Why Choose Superior Renovations for Your House Extension?